 Every business organization is a part of the business environment, within which it operates.
 No entity can function in isolation because there are many factors that closely or distantly surrounds the business, which is known as a business environment.
 It is broadly classified into two categories, i.e. micro environment, and macro environment.
 The former affects the working of a particular business only, to which they relate to, while the latter affects the functioning of all the business entities, operating in the economy.

-While micro environment has a direct impact on the business activities, macro environment is a general business environment, which influences all business groups at large.
-To understand the differences between micro and macro environment of business.
+While microenvironment has a direct impact on the business activities, the macro environment is a general business environment, which influences all business groups at large.
+It is important to learn the business environment, so as to understand the effect of various forces on business.
+Take a read of the given article to know the difference between micro environment and macro environment.

 Content: Micro Environment Vs Macro Environment